-Certainly, there is more to college than going to classes.
-But getting an education is your top priority.
-So how can you sort out what you want in a college, academically speaking?
+Getting an education is your top priority in college.
+So how can you sort out what kind of academic experience you want to have?

 There's a big difference between choosing a college because it is strong in your major and choosing a college to help you figure out your major.
+Some colleges have intense four-year major curricula and expect you to dive right in to your studies.
+Others help you experience different fields, then choose a major.

-If you plan to attend a highly selective college, you can count on a highly challenging and fast-paced level of instruction.
-You can also count on being surrounded by bright, competitive students.
-If this academic pressure cooker is your idea of a stimulating learning environment, these colleges may be right for you.
-On the other hand, if you prefer less rigor, less stress, and more nurturing, there are hundreds of other colleges for you to consider.
+But if you prefer less rigor, less stress, and more nurturing, there are hundreds of other colleges for you to consider.
 You can still get a fantastic education at these colleges without feeling in over your head.